SESYNC-ci/geospatial-packages-in-R-lesson/docs/_slides/raster.md

 The `crop()` function trims a raster object to a given spatial "extent" (or range of x and y values).

+Here, we convert the `nlcd` raster's bounding box to a 2x2 matrix of the lower left and upper right corners, then crop the raster to the extent of the `huc_md` polygon, then display both layers on the same map.
+(We can plot polygon and raster layers together on the same map, just like we can plot multiple polygon layers---as long as they have the same coordinate reference system!)
+Also note that the transformed raster is now loaded in R memory, as indicated by the size of `nlcd`.
+We could have also saved the output to disk by specifying an optional `filename` argument to `crop`; the same is true for many other functions in the [raster](){:.rlib} package.
+{:.notes}

 ~~~r